VLKominek/physical-activity-barriers/README.md

 **Author:** Victoria Lance

 ## Purpose
-This repository explores the intricate barriers that prevent people from accessing the life changing benefits of fitness in the United States.
-Such benefits include better cardiac output, mental health, decrease health comorbidities, social activity decrease isolation.
+This repository explores the multifaceted barriers preventing sedentary adults in the United States from accessing the life-changing benefits of regualr physical activity.
+Such benefits include improved cardiovascular health, enhanced mental wellness, reduced risk of chronic diseases, and increased social interaction, all of which contribute to a higher quality of life.
+A significant portion of the U.S. population remains inactive leading to rising rates of obesity and associated health complications.
+This project leverages data from the CDC, the Behavioral Risk Factor Durveillance System (BRFSS), and the U.S. Census to examine the economic, geographic, and social factoris that hinder access to physical activity.
+This research seeks to provide insights and speark discussions that can encourage a more active, healthier population.

 ## Focus Areas